maxpaleo/process-logger/README.md

 - You can leave the logs in your code and enable or disable them as needed by setting the log property of each process to true or false.

 **Features:**
-- Start and end process logging with visibility into the process duration.
+- Start and end new process logs with a name.
-- Dynamically enable or disable logging for specific processes.
+- Easily enable or disable logging for a specific process.
-- Use colored console output for better readability and distinction.
+- Clearly logs steps of a process and logs the duration of the process.

 ### Installation